idvorkin/idvorkin.github.io/_d/prompt.md

 From [berkley's building closeness](https://ggia.berkeley.edu/practice/36_questions_for_increasing_closeness#data-tab-how)

 Find a time when you and your partner have at least 45 minutes free and are able to meet in person.

-For 15 minutes, take turns asking one another the questions in easy below.
-Each person should answer each question, but in an alternating order, so that a different person goes first each time.
+For each set of questions, each person should answer each question, but in an alternating order, so that a different person goes first each time.

-After 15 minutes, move on to medium, even if you haven’t yet finished the easy yet.
-Then spend 15 minutes on medium, following the same system.

-After 15 minutes on medium, spend 15 minutes on hard.
+Spend 15 minutes on Safe, then Deep, and then on Vulnerable prompts

-### Easy
+### Safe

 - Given the choice of anyone in the world, whom would you want as a dinner guest?
 - Would you like to be famous?
 In what way?